Introduction to Crate Training Your Dog

 Crate training is similar to a time-out for puppies.
 When a pup becomes rambunctious, pup parents use the crate not for punishment, but for calming down.
 Being removed from a situation for a small amount of time is monumentally important to teach pups when they are getting too rowdy.
 When they come back out, they are often more relaxed and ready for socializing at a more appropriate energy level.

-Most of the time, puppies don’t realize they’re being too disruptive and crate time lets them know the behavior was not acceptable.
+Most of the time, puppies don’t realize they’re being too disruptive, and crate time lets them know the behavior is not acceptable.
 When crate training is successful, puppies will retreat there on their own.
 Especially during times of duress, like thunderstorms or too many people, puppies feel familiar – and safe – in their crates.

 3 Simple Tips for Crate Training